flectra-hq/flectra/doc/howtos/web.rst

-:banner: banners/flectra_building_interface_extensions.jpg
+:banner: banners/build_interface_ext.jpg

 =============================
-Building Interface Extensions
+Customizing the web client
 =============================

+Note: this section is really really out of date.
+It will be updated someday, but meanwhile, this tutorial will probably be frustrating to follow, since it was written a long time ago.

 .. highlight:: javascript

 .. default-domain:: js

-This guide is about creating modules for Flectra's web client.
+This guide is about creating modules for Odoo's web client.

-To create websites with Flectra, see :doc:`website`; to add business capabilities or extend existing business systems of Flectra, see :doc:`backend`.
+To create websites with Odoo, see :doc:`website`; to add business capabilities or extend existing business systems of Odoo, see :doc:`backend`.

 .. warning::